SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

   - name: srv-api
 ```

-After all the above project configuration changes to the project configuration file `mta.yml`, the file would look like [this](../Applications/author-readings/mta.yaml).
+After all the above changes are applied in file `mta.yml`, the file would look like [the mta-file of the sample application](../Applications/author-readings/mta.yaml).

 ## Enable additional request origins (CORS)